 Refusal of application

-If the Coordinator-General refuses to declare a coordinated project, he must inform the applicant in writing, including a statement of reasons for the refusal.
+If the Coordinator-General refuses to declare a coordinated project, the Coordinator-General must inform the applicant in writing, including a statement of reasons for the refusal.

 Lapsing of EIS and IAR